segmentio/segment-docs/src/getting-started/use-cases/guide.md

 - Do you want to find more customers who share traits with your most valuable existing customerss?
 - Are you looking to increase the frequency of purchases from existing customers?
 - Do you need to prevent churn among your high-value customers?
-- Are you interested in personalizing your upsell or cross-sell efforts?
+- Do you need to personalize your upsell or cross-sell efforts?

 Use cases in this category include: